The Editorial Team

 BRIE CHRISMAN

-Brie is the Ledger’s business manager.
+Brie is the Ledger’s operations manager.
 She is founder and CEO of Boss Co, a business operations and systems strategy agency.
 Her team focuses on creating streamlined processes on the back end of companies, like The Ledger, so business owners can focus on what they do best.
-Brie and her team have been working with The Ledger since October 2020 and handle operations, advertising, events and customer support.
+Brie and her team have been working with The Ledger since October 2020 and handle operations strategy, human resources, events and customer support.

 LEDGER SUPPORT

-Allison is a part-time member of the Ledger support team and the main face behind the support@cltledger.com inbox.
-Allison supports our readers and sponsors with: subscription troubleshooting, event listings, sponsorship inquires and other opportunities, payment troubleshooting, and more!
+Dani is a part-time member of the Ledger support team and one of the main faces behind the support@cltledger.com inbox.
+Dani supports our readers and sponsors with: subscription troubleshooting, event listings, sponsorship inquires and other opportunities, payment troubleshooting, and more!

 Regular Ledger Contributors